splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 * **Finance documents** - here you can create any type of financial documents for the customer and you can also check the list of all existing ones;
 * **Transactions** - all operations related to the customer can be found here;
-[comment]: # not sure if this section will be present in future, as a result all screenshots need to be re-make.
 * **Billing config** - the billing configuration page for the specific customer in Splynx.